"When we are constantly worrying about the future or regretting about the past, we will never be happy in the Present Moment."

 In life it is hard to remain in the state of being "Present."
 This is because life often demands us to do too many things and as a result we are always thinking into the "Future" of completing things and worrying about things that are incomplete.

-We can also be pushed back into the Past from our thoughts about something that we have done which is "bad," "imperfect/embarassing," "Could have been better" and when we are unable to let go of this Negativity it will be hard for us to drag ourselves back to the Present Moment.
+We can also be pushed back into the Past from our thoughts about something that we have done which is "bad," "imperfect/embarassing," "Could have been better" and when we are unable to let go of this Negativity it will be hard for us to drag ourselves back to the Present Moment, into the moment of Stillness and Happiness.

 If one observes the deeper Mind as one carries out daily tasks one will realize that the amount of time that one spends in the "Present State" is actually very little.
 We are either focused too much on the future or too much on the Past.